CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

    * [https://sd-connect.csc.fi/](https://sd-connect.csc.fi)

-If you can not access SD Connect using Haka, check more intructions below on how to upload data into SD Connect programamtically using CSC credentials.
+If you can not access SD Connect using Haka, check more instructions below on how to upload data into SD Connect programmatically using CSC credentials.

 The interface is compatible with all modern web browsers.
 If you do not have an Haka account and can not access the user interface, you can still upload data using other Allas interfaces (see the end of this paragraph).